Quick start

 build_dir = "build"

-# Pages will other extensions are considered static assets
+# Files with other extensions are considered static assets

 page_file_extensions = ["htm", "html", "md", "rst", "adoc"]